-If you’re eating right but you’re still not noticing meaningful results on the scale, you’re not alone.
+If you are trying to eat healthier for weight loss and the numbers on the scale are not moving down, you're not alone.
 Like most things in life, there are many factors that add up to successful weight loss.
 Fortunately, the majority of these factors are within our control, but a few are not.

 At Moreland OB-GYN, we focus on building strong relationships with our patients.
 If you’re struggling to lose weight or keep it off despite eating a healthy diet, here are some things to consider and address to help you meet your goals.

 You May Have A Distorted Idea Of What A Healthy Diet Is

 There are countless misconceptions when it comes to defining a healthy diet.
 Many people think their favorite restaurants or fast food chains have great healthy options.
 But when foods are loaded with dressings and sauces, sodium and sugar, are they really healthy?

 According to the United States Department of Agriculture (USDA), at least half of your average meal plate should be made up of vegetables and fruit.
 The other half should be split evenly between 100-percent whole grains and lean meats or other types of protein such as nuts, beans, or tofu.